 Specs:

-- Drop: 10mm / 0.4 inches
+- Drop: 10 mm / 0.4 inches

 - Weight: ~10.9 oz (men), ~9.4 oz (women)

-- Cushioning: Fresh Foam X (dual-density midsole)
+- Cushioning: Fresh Foam X

-- Upper: Engineered mesh with internal gusseted tongue
+- Upper: Engineered mesh with gusseted tongue

 - Outsole: Blown rubber with segmented crash pad

-- Sustainability: Upper contains recycled materials
+- Sustainability: Upper includes recycled materials

 Pros: